2020-26 | June 2021

 The Credit Line Channel

-Aggregate bank lending to firms expands following a number of adverse macroeconomic shocks, such as the outbreak of COVID-19 or a monetary policy tightening.
+Aggregate U.S. bank lending to firms expands following several adverse macroeconomic shocks, such as the outbreak of COVID-19 or a monetary policy tightening.
 Using loan-level supervisory data, we show that these dynamics are driven by draws on credit lines by large firms.
-Banks that experience larger drawdowns during the COVID-19 crisis restrict term lending more—crowding out credit of smaller firms.
-Using a structural model, we show that credit lines are necessary to reproduce the flow of credit toward less constrained firms after adverse shocks.
-While credit lines increase total credit growth, their redistributive effects exacerbate the fall in investment.
+Banks that experience larger drawdowns during the COVID-19 crisis restrict term lending more, crowding out credit to smaller firms.
+A structural model indicates that credit lines are central to reproducing this flow of credit toward less constrained firms.
+While credit lines increase total credit growth in bad times, their redistributive effects can exacerbate the fall in investment.

 Download PDF (pdf, 3.86 mb)